 Greetings once more, DBTB!

-Without further adieu, I present to you my first full, 7-round Mock Draft for your reading pleasure.
+Without further adieu, I present to you my final full, 7-round Mock Draft - now with over-agers! - for your reading pleasure.

 Leave your thoughts, as I know you will.
 And now...enjoy!